isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

       application with message alerts.
 Written with Django, React.js, Bootstrap CSS, HTML.
 Deployed with Gitlab pipelines and Ansible.
     * Currently working to improve on-call system efficiency by migrating COUNTRY Financial's on-call system to Target's GoAlert.
-Wrote an ansible playbook for deploying Goalert and a Postgres database to a server.
+Wrote an Ansible playbook for deploying Goalert and a Postgres database to a server.
 \

 * **Voy** \hfill Minneapolis, MN\
   *App Developer \hfill 2018*
-    * Developed a GPS-guided tour application with the startup Voy with Nativescript and Vue.js.
+    * Developed a GPS-guided tour application prototype with the startup Voy for Minnedemo 2018.
       The app helped the company earn a TBSr Innovation award, acceptance to the YC startup school, and \$3000 of funding from the University of Minnesota Twin Cities.
+Written with Nativescript and Vue.js

 \